 Salary Supplement Amount

 All teachers at the School determined to be eligible teachers under this policy (i.e., all teachers on the certified list described above) shall receive a salary supplement under the SHiNE Program in an amount commensurate with the funds allocated to and received by the School under the SHiNE Program.
+Eligible teachers who are assigned 1.0 FTE in a high needs area shall receive the full salary supplement.
+Eligible teachers who are assigned less than 1.0 FTE in a high needs area shall receive a prorated salary supplement based on the percentage of their FTE in the high needs area.

 The School may increase the amount of funds the School provides to eligible teachers if the School: